This page contains more detail about the windward and leeward turns and the transfer of momentum and energy.

-At Position 2, an increment of time later, the wind-angle and ground speed have reduced.
-There is a different solution to the triangle of velocities, in which the airspeed and wind-speed are the same as at Position 1.
+At Position 2, an increment of time later, there is a different solution to the triangle of velocities.
+The heading has changed and the wind-angle and ground speed have reduced but the airspeed and the wind-velocity are the same as at Position 1.

 Note also that, in this context, a reducing tailwind component has the same effect as an increasing headwind component, so that the desired effect is achieved throughout the windward turn from tailwind to headwind.